ibm-messaging/mq-rdqm/Troubleshooting.md

 ## Pacemaker Scenarios

-The following scenarios focussing on DRBD are described:
+The following scenarios focussing on Pacemaker are described:
 1. An HA RDQM is not running where it should be

 ### Pacemaker Scenario 1: An HA RDQM is not running where it should be